Internet Overuse, Internet Addiction & Computer Addiction

 Internet Accuracy, Security, Online Safety, Privacy & Computer Usage There is a delicate balance between online privacy and security.
 And in a surveillance society what's personal and in our control may concern us.
 Boundaries can become blurred, weakened, e.g. what is work, play, what is public, private and our privacy can be sacrificed.
 Transparency of online information may be in short supply.
 The internet stores a vast amount of data including information about us, leaving behind a digital legacy and is also propelled by consumerism.
 How information and personal data is used by individuals, governments, the powerful structures of commercial organisations, corporations, formidably powerful global organisations (where corporate priorities may run counter to a greater good), is usually out of our control and surrendering our data is a price we may have to pay, and this may include our privacy, where our lifestyle is tracked.
 Ingesting the impact of 24-hour news from all over the world can clutter our minds, take us away from our true priorities, the course of our own lives and life affirming energies.
 The "computer won't allow it", computer says "no", can be frustrating.
 Business models may allow certain practices, which we don't want.
 Biased algorithms (where our perception and choices are shaped by machine-learned factors, nudging us in directions that programmers have built codes for, marketing-led information and advertising, pop-ups, false news, fake news, propaganda, unreliable information, misinformation - false claims, incorrect, inaccurate, false information or disinformation spread covertly also through rumour, innuendo is all out there on the internet (choosing reliable and credible sources of news may be important).
 Catfishing can happen when people assume a fake identity or disinhibition can occur, where some lack restraint.
 In our online activities we may come across subversive activities, trolling, malware, identity theft, criminal and anti-social behaviour, cyber espionage, fraud (where banking tends to be more active in refunding loses) and scamming (where someone is pretending to be someone else and banks tend to be less active in offering refunds - even though it is often fraud), paedophilia, pornography, cyber bullying, etc. Online challenges that potentially threaten our safety, privacy may include unwanted pop-ups, anonymous users acting inappropriately, unsolicited emails, malware, trolls, cyber-stalking, phishing, hacking, scamming, cyber-attacks, data breaches, surveillance, etc. Artificial intelligence (AI) can open and create wonderful opportunities, yet (with or without our knowledge, consent) the capacity for technologies, computers to monitor, mimic human beings and intelligence may concern some of us, especially if AI becomes economically, socially and politically controlling with what is done with information gathered, harvested as vast data on us.
 (See also What We Reveal)

 Relating Face To Face Seeing people, intimately relating face-to-face in meaningful ways may diminish as may our social skills and states of relating (see also Social Media Addiction Counselling London).
-Living a digital life, we may be distracted by technology, miss the depth of human connection, simply observing, listening, inspiring, fostering compassion, loving, utilising our senses, being in contact with nature, offering acts of service.
+Living a digital life, becoming bombarded by information, we may be distracted by technology, miss the depth of human connection, simply observing, listening, inspiring, fostering compassion, loving, utilising our senses, giving ourself a mental break to get away from "noise", reflecting, being in contact with nature, offering acts of service.